ManticoreProject/manticore/README.md

 The most relevant flags and additional context for the above:

-1. The `-O1` flag enables some basic clean-up optimizations by LLVM (early-cse, simplifycfg, etc) and was used for the evaluation.
-This flag does not affect optimizations performed by `pmlc` prior to emitting LLVM IR.
+1. The `-O1` flag enables LLVM optimizations like tail-call elimination and some basic clean-up (instcombine, simplifycfg, etc) and was used for the paper's evaluation.
+Note that the `-O<level>` flag does not affect any optimizations performed by `pmlc` prior to emitting LLVM IR.

 2. The `-sequential` flag will produce a program that disables the runtime system scheduler for better sequential-program efficiency and omits parts of